l33tlamer/nginx-ssl-perfect-score/README.md

 # DANE TLSA

+You first must have a working DNSSEC setup, then you can proceed to add this.
 You can use https://www.huque.com/bin/gen_tlsa to generate DANE TLSA records to use, a example output would be:

 `_443._tcp.example.com.
 IN TLSA 3 1 1 7843hngfdf832ffh8934rnsa821bnasdg73he983`